NBA Rumors: Trade Buzz on Kawhi Leonard to Lakers, DeAndre Jordan to Mavs, More

 Lakers Intensify Leonard Pursuit

 Leonard appeared in just nine games for San Antonio during the 2017-18 season because of his recovery from a lingering quad injury.
-His uncertain status throughout the campaign created a rift with the organization, and may ultimately lead to an end of his time with the Spurs.
+His uncertain status throughout the campaign created a rift with the organization and may ultimately lead to an end of his time with the Spurs.

 Wojnarowski noted L.A. does have competition from the Boston Celtics: